QualiTorque/qualitorque.github.io/docs/admin-guide/policies.md

 Torque role: Account admin

-Security policies allow you to govern the way that the self-service users use Torque, and as a result, also the cloud resources.
+Policies allow you to govern the way that the self-service users use Torque, and as a result, also the cloud resources.

 Examples include:
 * List of allowed AWS regions